petrejonn/catalogue/DEPLOY.md

 ```

 This command will start OpenTelemetry collector and jaeger.
-After sending a requests you can see traces in jaeger's UI
+After sending a requests, you can see traces in jaeger's UI
 at http://localhost:16686/.

 This docker configuration is not supposed to be used in production.